-If you are injured as a pedestrian or bicyclist, you may seek compensation to pay for the medical care you will need to get better or to cover income replacement.
+If you are injured as a pedestrian or bicyclist and a car is involved, you may seek compensation to pay for the medical care you will need to get better or to cover income replacement.
 Bicyclists and pedestrians can claim the same benefits as someone injured in a car accident, as long as they have motor vehicle insurance.
 Government benefits are also available to accident victims who do not hold motor vehicle insurance.

 Pedestrian accidents are quite common and at times can be very serious.
 It only takes a split second for an accident to occur and the injuries can lead to life-long disabilities.
 If you have been injured as a result of a pedestrian accident, the legislation states that it is the responsibility of the vehicle’s driver to prove the accident was not their fault.
 If you have suffered severe injury while riding your bike, walking on city streets, or in a crosswalk accident, contact Grenier Law today.
-We can help you claim the benefits to which you may be entitled.
-We have the skills and expertise to ensure you are fully compensated for your losses.
+Monick Grenier can help you claim the benefits to which you may be entitled and has the skills and expertise to ensure you are fully compensated for your losses.

 (credit to Sharpe Beresh & Gnys Personal Injury for some of this content).